gbdev/gb-asm-tutorial/src/cheatsheet.md

 ### Enable tall (8x16) sprites

-Once sprites are enabled, you can enable tall sprites using the third least signficiant bit of the `rLCDC` register: `LCDCF_OBJ16`
+Once sprites are enabled, you can enable tall sprites using the 3rd bit of the `rLCDC` register: `LCDCF_OBJ16`

 ::: tip